Bashistha108/MiniAlladin/README.md

 # Mini-Alladin 🧞

 A simplified investment management system inspired by BlackRock's Aladdin.
+It tracks live stock prices using AlphaVantage and Finnhub api.
+Users can purchase and sell the stocks, manage their portfolio and many more.
+Also includes Google OAuth2 and JWT for security.
 Built with Java, Websocket, Thymeleaf,  Spring Boot, MySQL, and modern software architecture practices.

 ## 📦 Features